nuxy/rails-bare-essentials/README.md

 - Ability to use a production ready container as my development baseline (example: [ECR amazonlinux](https://gallery.ecr.aws/amazonlinux/amazonlinux))
 - Running my application in an isolated environment with restricted permissions.
 - Knowing users that run this package will be developing in an environment that 100% mirrors my own.

+## Generating a new application

+In the VS Code _Command Palette_ choose "Open Folder in Container" which will create a new [Rails application](https://guides.rubyonrails.org/command_line.html#creating-a-rails-app) in a Docker container allowing for realtime development and testing.
+This process effectively **replaces the current working directory** (this package) with dynamically generated application sources and related dependencies.

 ## Customizing